skx/overseer/README.md

 ## Installation & Dependencies

-The following command should get/update `overseer` upon your system, assuming you have a working golang setup:
+The following command should fetch/update `overseer`, and install it upon your system, assuming you have a working golang setup:

      $ go get -u github.com/skx/overseer
+     $ go install github.com/skx/overseer

-Rather than being tied to a specific notification system overseer submits the result of each test to a message-queue.  (i.e. An instance of [mosquitto](http://mosquitto.org/) or similar.)
+Rather than being tied to a specific notification system overseer submits the result of each test to a message-queue.  (i.e. An instance of [mosquitto](http://mosquitto.org/).)

 This allows you to quickly and easily hook up your own local notification system, without the need to modify the overseer application itself.